CINCINNATI, April 27, 2017 (GLOBE NEWSWIRE) -- Meridian Bioscience, Inc. (NASDAQ:VIVO) today:

 NON-GAAP FINANCIAL MEASURES

-In this press release, we have provided information on net earnings, basic earnings per share and diluted earnings per share excluding the effect of costs associated with acquisition activity.
+In this press release, we have provided information on net earnings, basic earnings per share and diluted earnings per share excluding the effect on the fiscal 2016 periods of costs associated with acquisition activity.
 We believe this information is useful to an investor in evaluating our performance because:

 - These measures help investors to more meaningfully evaluate and compare the results of operations from period to period by removing the impact of non-routine costs related to acquisition activity; and